mingqizh/GD-CAT/README.md

 Move the slider bars to custom the gene numbers for within and peripheral tissue and then process the analysis. <br><br>
 ![net](https://github.com/mingqizh/GD-CAT/blob/main/images/net.png)
 > [!NOTE]
 > For mouse data is pretty much the same pipeline to use, just a few different.
-And be awarded that the color of the headboard for the mouse is green and the human one will be blue. <br><be>
+And be awarded that the color of the headboard for the mouse is green and the human one will be blue.

 > [!NOTE]
 > All the images plus some of the data that generate them can be downloaded.
-The interactive images download buttons are on the top right and for other plots are from the bottom left. <br><be>
+The interactive images download buttons are on the top right and for other plots are from the bottom left.

 > [!IMPORTANT]
 > You should hit the button again to update your settings.